 Journalism is about finding and telling accurate stories that matter.
 It shapes public opinion and helps people understand the political and social world.
-Journalism encourages open-mindedness and demands objectivity so the public can weigh options and form informed opinions about world issues.
+Journalism encourages open-mindedness and demands objectivity so the public can weigh options and develop informed opinions about world issues.

 The Major in Journalism explores the art of storytelling in the digital age.
 The program offers a variety of courses that allow students to develop storytelling skills using multi-media tools, including video, photography, sound, and social media platforms.
 The program promotes strong writing skills, the exploration of media ethics and the influence of new media in society.
 The program is designed for students with an interest in professional journalism and digital content production.